 Double your pleasure with a visit to Upper and Lower Cascade lakes, two long, narrow lakes that are framed by the sheer cliffs in Cascade Pass.
 They’re located right on Route 73, about 10 minutes from Lake Placid, making it easy for anyone who wants to paddle, swim, fish, or sunbath in a dramatic mountain setting without enduring an arduous hike into the backcountry.

 The spit of land separating the two lakes has room for a dozen vehicles to park, and there are picnic tables available.
 The waterfall that spills off of the shoulder of Cascade Mountain can be reached by crossing the bridge and following the herd paths up the rocky base of the slide.
 It is a short, rugged hike but the falls are worth it.

 From the intersection of Route 73 and Route 86 in Lake Placid, follow Route 73 toward Keene.
-Continue on Route 73 for 9-miles to the parking/picnic area between Upper and Lower Cascade Lakes.
+Continue on Route 73 for 9 miles to the parking area between Upper and Lower Cascade lakes.

-As summer heats up the water, there will be brookies and brown trout, and in Upper Cascade, lake trout.
+As summer heats up the water, there will be brookies and brown trout in both lakes and lake trout in Upper Cascade.
 The shallows offer pumpkinseeds and sunfish in both lakes, with yellow perch in Lower Cascade.